S54 Vanos Procedure

 Release valve cover from engine head.

-Insert blade (medium putty-knife) between valve cover gasket and engine head and pry up at all front end accessible locations to break gasket bond.
-Be sure to break gasket sealant bond at front corners.
+Insert a blade (medium putty-knife) between the valve cover gasket and the engine head, and then pry up at all accessible locations on the front end to break the gasket bond.
+Specifically, be sure to break the gasket sealant bond at the front corners.

 Repeat blade insertion and prying until cover gasket seize breaks and cover lifts.
 Notable prying might be needed at front center to break seize.